Amazon’s Elasticsearch fork OpenSearch hits prime time

 Forked off

 “Forking” is often deemed the only way forward for an open source project when two (or more) entities develop different priorities.
 The process involves taking the original source code and splitting it into a separate project that’s maintained by different people (e.g. in-house Amazon developers) in tandem to the original project.
-The long and short of all this is that Amazon’s fork is now the official open source project available under an Apache 2.0 license, while the original Elasticsearch is now classed as proprietary software, though Elastic refers to its software as “free and open“.
+The long and short of all this is that Amazon’s fork is now vying to become the official open source project as it’s available under an Apache 2.0 license, while the original Elasticsearch is now classed as proprietary software — Elastic now refers to its software as “free and open“.

 While Amazon first released OpenSearch back in April, it was technically still in “alpha,” meaning that it wasn’t fully tested and wasn’t recommended for production use.
 With version 1.0, which is available on GitHub now, OpenSearch is now ready for prime-time in production environments.
 And Amazon is keen to remind people that OpenSearch is very much open source.